 Why are AAV vectors considered so attractive for gene therapy?
-“There are many reasons for this,” Dr Heikkilä explains.
-“The safety profile of AAV is considered high as wild type AAV is not known to cause disease, and genes are removed from the recombinant AAV vectors in order to prevent replication.
+“There are many reasons for this,” Dr. Nikula explains.
+“The safety profile of AAV is considered high as wild-type AAV is not known to cause disease, and genes are removed from the recombinant AAV vectors in order to prevent replication.
 AAVs are also low in immunogenicity, which means they only cause mild immune response – a desired feature as AAV vectors are administered directly to the patient.

-“AAVs have the ability to infect many tissue types such as muscle, lung, heart, eye and the central nervous system.
+“AAVs have the ability to infect many tissue types such as muscle, lung, heart, eye, and the central nervous system.
 In addition, infection is not dependent on cell division.
-Long-term gene expression of AAVs is of great advantage in gene therapy applications.” ”On the down-side,” Dr Heikkilä points out, “one of the limitations of AAV vectors that should be noted in drug development is the limitation in the size of the inserted therapeutic gene.
+Long-term gene expression of AAVs is of great advantage in gene therapy applications.” ”On the downside,” Dr. Nikula points out, “one of the limitations of AAV vectors that should be noted in drug development is the limitation in the size of the inserted therapeutic gene.
 The maximum size is ~5 kb in length – although a dual AAV system may be used to enable the delivery of larger genes.
-Also, the production of stable AAV producer cell lines needs several steps and good planning,” she adds.
+Also, the production of stable AAV producer cell lines needs several steps and good planning,” he adds.

 2. What plasmids are needed to produce AAV vectors?

 Plasmids are the building blocks needed to produce AAV vectors.
-“The most common approach to AAV production is the triple transfection strategy, also called transient transfection,” Dr Heikkilä says.
+“The most common approach to AAV production is the triple transfection strategy, also called transient transfection,” Dr. Nikula says.
 So, what plasmids are needed to produce functional recombinant AAVs with this technique?
-“As the name of the technique implies, three types of plasmids are needed: 1) a plasmid that carries the therapeutic gene, 2) a plasmid that contains the protein-coding genes called rep and cap, which are needed for AAV replication and capsid formation, and 3) a plasmid that enables AAV replication in the host cells,” she replies.
+“As the name of the technique implies, three types of plasmids are needed: 1) a plasmid that carries the therapeutic gene, 2) a plasmid that contains the protein-coding genes called rep and cap, which are needed for AAV replication and capsid formation, and 3) a plasmid that enables AAV replication in the host cells,” he replies.

 Why is access to quality plasmids important?